-- 2. Lift the front cowl with the combine hydraulics and secure, ie. with a rope or block. - Each individual stripping element is secured to the rotor by six bolts.
-Each element section can be clearly seen by the joints. - 4.
-Remove the six bolts securing the element and pull the element out of the rotor.
+- 1. If the machine is on the combine, lift header and securely block or engage lift ram safety catch. - 2.
+Lift the front cowl with the combine hydraulics and engage safety stop. - 3.
+Each individual stripping element and anti-wear strip is secured to the rotor by 4 bolts.
+Each section can be clearly seen by the joints.
+Note that the stripping element joint is staggered with the anti-wear plate joint.

+Remove the 4 bolts FIG 13(D) securing the element or the anti-wear plate, and pull from the rotor.